j i m v a l l a n c e . c o m > p r o j e c t s > b e r n a r d p u r d i e

 Purdie: Not the early Beatles stuff.

-Purdie made similar claims in the February 1978 issue of "Gig" magazine, saying he was hired to do a session six months before the first Beatle album was released in the U.S.A.
+Purdie made similar claims in the February 1978 issue of "Gig" magazine, saying he was hired to do a session during the summer of 1963, six months before the first Beatle album was released in the U.S.A.

-"I had never heard of The Beatles," said Purdie, "but their manager, Brian Epstein, called me and took me down to Capitol's 46th Street studio [New York].
+"I had never heard of The Beatles," said Purdie, "but their manager, Brian Epstein, called me and took me down to Capitol's 46th Street studio.
 I overdubbed the drumming on twenty-one tracks of the first three Beatle albums."

 "I got paid in five figures [$10,000 or more]," Purdie adds, "and that was the largest amount of money I'd ever gotten in my life.
 I thought they were paying me all that money because they liked what I played.
 Then [Epstein] told me I was being paid to keep my mouth shut."